prescottbreeden/react-with-functional-patterns/README.md

-# React with Functional Programming Patterns
+# Building Forms in React with Functional Programming Patterns

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).